Best tools to monitor COM port

 Serial Port Monitor by Eltima Software is a system solution designed for monitoring all RS232/422/485 COM ports activity in the system.
 It monitors, displays, logs and analyzes the collected data with no additional hardware.

 Serial Port Monitor allows filtering and searching for specific data, features integrated terminal and is capable of exporting data.
 The additional bonus is its clean and intuitive interface.
+What is more, Serial Port Monitor is fully compatible with Windows 10.

 Serial Port Monitor highlights include: